Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse1_dipoles.md

 # 2 Fitting a model to the observed data

 The first thing we need to do is to determine which data matrix we are going to model.
 As you know by now, the measured data can be represented in a spatio-temporal matrix, where the rows represent the channels, and the columns represent the spatial topography of the observed activity for a given time point.
-We will start by modelling the data that is observed at a single time point.
+We will start by modeling the data that is observed at a single time point.
 Then, we need to make an assumption about the number of dipoles (and thus the number of parameters) that we believe underly the observed data.
 Here, we start with assuming that the data can be modelled with just a single dipole.

 After doing these exercises